casting-video/react-native-camera/docs/RNCamera.md

    - `RNCamera.Constants.VideoCodec['HVEC']` (`iOS >= 11`)
    - `RNCamera.Constants.VideoCodec['AppleProRes422']` (`iOS >= 11`)
    - `RNCamera.Constants.VideoCodec['AppleProRes4444']` (`iOS >= 11`)

+ - `mirrorVideo` (boolean true or false).
+Use this with `true` if you want the resulting video to be mirrored (inverted in the vertical axis).
+If no value is specified `mirrorVideo:false` is used.

  - `maxDuration` (float greater than 0).
 Specifies the maximum duration of the video to be recorded in seconds.
 If nothing is specified, no time limit will be used.

  - `maxFileSize` (int greater than 0).
 Specifies the maximum file size, in bytes, of the video to be recorded.
-For 1mb, for example, use 1*1024*1024.
+For 1mb, for example, use 1\*1024\*1024.
 If nothing is specified, no size limit will be used.

  - `mute` (any value).
 If this flag is given in the option with any value, the video to be recorded will be mute.
 If nothing is specified, video will NOT be muted.
+ - `path` (file path on disk).
+Specifies the path on disk to record the video to.
+You can use the same `uri` returned to continue recording across start/stops

  The promise will be fulfilled with an object with some of the following properties: